fishinwind/workshop/rst/Block_1/class-5.rst

 Python indentation
 ==================
-Many older languages (e.g. bash, PERL, C) use curly brackets to delineate blocks of code.
-In contrast, Python depends on proper indentation of your code.
+Python depends on proper indentation of your code.
 This does not work:

 .. code-block:: python